What Is Backup Software and Why Is It Essential for Data Protection?

 Ensuring Data Protection Is the Priority

-Backup software is designed to secure critical business and personal data.
-Creating copies of files, databases, and systems protects against accidental deletions, hardware failures, and cyberattacks.
+Backup software exists first to secure critical business and personal data.
+Copying files, databases, and systems protects against accidental deletions, hardware failures, and cyberattacks.

 Enabling Disaster Recovery Minimizes Downtime